 Dodge Charger Daytona

 Even though the exterior looks elegant, Dodge chose a vintage interior arrangement.
-The Dodge Charger Daytona is well-equipped, but not particularly luxurious.
+The Dodge Charger Daytona is well-equipped but not particularly luxurious.
 The emphasis here is on functionality, while the luxury features will be enough to please everyone.
-The Daytona R/T is equipped with a 10.25-inch instrument cluster, while the Scat Pack features a 16-inch free-floating display area.
+The Daytona R/T has a 10.25-inch instrument cluster, while the Scat Pack features a 16-inch free-floating display area.
 The U-connect 5 infotainment system has wireless Android Auto and Apple CarPlay, although a head-up display is optional.

 There’s no official pricing information, but the electric model is expected to retail above $50,000, with the Scat Pack likely costing more than $60,000.
 The gas-powered Charger Sixpack, which will debut next year, should be cheaper, although we don’t know how much.